 Bristol’s Victorian terraces in Bedminster, Easton and Southville, Georgian properties in Clifton, and post-war social housing in St Pauls, Knowle and Fishponds suffer from persistent damp, mould and disrepair due to solid walls, bay windows, high rental demand and fuel poverty.
-Bristol City Council has faced huge backlogs and Ombudsman findings of maladministration even after Awaab’s Law (October 2025), with hundreds of complaints in 2025-2026.
 We are the Bristol housing disrepair claims specialists fighting for repairs and compensation on a genuine No Win No Fee basis.

 Bristol has a large stock of pre-1919 Victorian and Georgian housing, particularly solid-wall terraces in Bedminster, Easton, Southville and Clifton, which are highly susceptible to penetrating damp and condensation mould.
 High rental demand, student HMOs near the universities, and pockets of fuel poverty have left thousands of tenants living with black mould, leaks and no heating.
 Bristol City Council has reported hundreds of damp and mould complaints in 2025-2026, with documented backlogs persisting even after Awaab’s Law came into force in October 2025.
 Local MPs have publicly called for faster action on council flats, and the Housing Ombudsman has upheld multiple cases of maladministration against the council for delayed repairs.